 Silicone breast implants are the most popular type.
 They’re made of a silicone shell that contains a semi-solid silicone gel.
 These are the softest implants on the market and tend to feel more like natural breast tissue.

-Standard silicone gel breast implants are round in shape and are chosen most often by patients for these reasons:
+Standard silicone gel filled implants are round in shape and are chosen most often by patients for these reasons:

 - Excellent safety and performance record